thomas-institut/apm/README.md

 This is the web app running at http://averroes.uni-koeln.de/apm

 It requires
-* PHP 7.2 with the following extensions enabled: xml, gd, mbstring, mysql and zip
+* PHP 7.2 with the following extensions enabled: xml, gd, mbstring, mysql, intl and zip
 * a running MySQL Server 5.7 configured with a database and a user with access to that database.
 * Java running environment, e.g., Open JDK  (Note: Open JDK11 should not be used; it emits